Imagine visiting Portland, Oregon, wandering around the city having a fun touristy day, when you suddenly stumble upon the smallest park in the world!

-Ignore the colorful trees in the background of that photo – those are part of another park.
-Mill Ends Park is just that tiny patch of dirt inside the median.
+Ignore the colorful trees in the background of that photo – those are part of Tom McCall Waterfront Park.
+Mill Ends Park is literally just that tiny patch of dirt inside the median.

 Just two feet across, and 452 tiny square inches.
 That’s the whole park!
 Despite its tiny size, Mill Ends Park is an officially-recognized city park by the city of Portland.
 And that makes it a quirky tourist attraction.

 How Portland’s Mill Ends Park Came To Be